Cisco BAC Architecture

-For more information on each of the components, see the Cisco Broadband Access Center 3.7 Administrator Guide.
+For more information on each of the components, see the Cisco Broadband Access Center Administrator's Guide 3.6.

 Regional Distribution Unit

 The Regional Distribution Unit (RDU) is the primary server in the Cisco BAC provisioning system.
-It is installed on a server running Solaris 10 or Linux 5 operating system.
+It is installed on a server running Solaris 10 operating system.